bwoodsend/sprat/README.rst

         if "eggs" in package.summary:
             print(package.name)

-If you're not concerned about performance then that is all you need to know.
+If you're not concerned about performance then that is all you need.

-Unpacking every piece of information for every package on PyPI can be slow. sprat's API tries to expose the optimization that its database structure provides (without exposing the structure itself in a way that would make it impossible to evolve).
+Unpacking every piece of information for every package on PyPI can be slow. sprat's API tries to expose the optimisations that its database structure provides without exposing the internals of the structure itself.

 .. code-block:: python